rodrigozsilveira/soundshelf/README.md

 This project is a basic web application to publish music.

-The frontend is built with React and communicates with an API built with Express (Node.js).
-The backend handles requests for uploading, listing, and deleting songs.
+The frontend is built with React and communicates with a API developed using Express.js.
+The backend is responsible for user authentication, handling file uploads, generating signed URLs for streaming, and managing music metadata.

-Audio files such as .mp3 and .wav are stored in an object storage service using MinIO.
-MinIO provides S3-compatible storage, and Nginx is used as a reverse proxy to expose the API and serve the stored files.
+Audio files such as .mp3 and .wav are stored in a MinIO Storage.
+Instead of serving files directly, the backend generates temporary signed URLs that allow secure access to stored objects.

+A NGINX reverse proxy sits in front of the application, routing requests to the frontend and backend services within a containerized environment.

 The database is built with MongoDB.

+The application is fully containerized using Docker, with each service (frontend, backend, database, object storage, and reverse proxy) running in its own isolated container and communicating over an internal network.

 ## Architecture Diagram